 Information for Forest Users – Green Triangle, Australia

 At the beginning of the season, fire start-up days are an important part of fire season preparations as all OneFortyOne employees, contractors and summer crew join together for a day of refresher training including practical fire drills in the forest.

-In case of fire your first call in Australia is always 000
+In case of fire in Australia call 000

-If you are planning to light an “open air” fire you may need to apply for a Fire Permit.
-Permits are issued by Fire Emergency New Zealand.
-You will find the online application process and contact details here:
+If you are planning to light an “open air” fire within a rural fire district you need to apply for a Fire Permit.
+Permits are issued by the Rural Fire Authorities.

-There is valuable Fire Safety information provided via the above link that will enable you to reduce risk while in the forest or as an owner of a small forest plantation.
-It is very important that you ensure that you have adequate insurance cover to protect you from personal and business risk in the event of a fire.
+The Fire Permit website also provides safety information to help you reduce risk while in the forest or as an owner of a small forest plantation.
+It is important that you have adequate insurance to protect you from personal and business risk in the event of a fire.

-In case of fire your first call in New Zealand is always 111
+In case of fire in New Zealand call 111.

 Information on other public easement roads through OneFortyOne estate to the Mt Richmond Forest Park is available on the Department of Conservation website.